csdms/bmi/docs/source/bmi.control_funcs.rst

 * In C and Fortran, the *config_file* argument is passed as a character array, whereas in C++ and Python, it's passed as a string -- a basic type in these languages.
-* In C and Fortran, an integer status code indicating success or failure is returned.
+* In C and Fortran, an integer status code indicating success (zero) or failure (nonzero) is returned.
 In C++ and Python, an exception is raised on failure.

 [:ref:`control_funcs` | :ref:`basic_model_interface`]